Landlord Info

 • Eligible Types of Housing

-Existing rental housing types which are authorized by the program include, but are not necessarily limited to, the following:
+Existing rental housing types that are authorized by the program include, but are not necessarily limited to, the following:

 • Townhouses;